-Although new plants in emerging markets appear to be allowing (or, possibly, compelling) OEMs to experiment with modularity and outsourcing, our initial understanding is that the use of modules was originally pioneered in Europe by European OEMs.
-We would be to seek benefits at interested to know readers' views on the first use of the term 'module' in the auto industry, and perspectives on which OEMs originally led the way.
+Although new plants in emerging markets appear to be allowing (or, Greenfield sites possibly, compelling) OEMs to experiment with modularity and in emerging markets outsourcing, our initial understanding is that the use of modules was encourage OEMs originally pioneered in Europe by European OEMs.
+We would be to seek benefits at interested to know readers' views on the first use of the term 'module' in home the auto industry, and perspectives on which OEMs originally led the way.
 It appears that modules were first employed by European OEMs in the mid to late 1980s to address their concerns about differentials in labour productivity and rising labour rates.
 They revised their production systems to employ a high level of mechanised and robotised processes and, while much of the acceleration of automation during this period occurred in the bodyshop, modules - with the advantages of off-line pre-assembly and quick, expedient fitment - were also a part of such initiatives.